Questions & Answers

 Q- Are property prices rising in the UK?

 Yes.
-Property prices fell in the UK from 2007 to 2010.
+Property prices fell in the UK from 2007 to 2012.
 The fall was greater for lower cost properties and for properties outside London.
 These are the properties that will now jump up the most in price.
-Prices have started to rise again since 2013.
+Prices have started to rise again since 2015 but have been relatively stagnant since the Brexit vote.
+However now they have started to rise again.
 Average growth for such low cost properties in the UK is around 7% (see the chart under UK Property Market).
 Growth for more expensive properties – especially in London is low.

 Q- I am familiar with buying property – Why should I use Find UK Property?